-25To be sure, not all tax surcharges were illegal as some form of over-collection was necessary to cover the costs of tax collection.
-The Kangxi emperor (r.
+36To be sure, not all tax surcharges were illegal because some over-collection was necessary to cover the costs of tax collection.
+Emperor Kangxi (r.
 1662-1722) once mentioned in private that he would consider a magistrate who imposed a 10% surcharge an honest official (Ch'u, 1962).
-His son, the Yongzheng emperor (r.
-1723-35), legalized the collection of a "silver meltage fee" on top of the regular land tax to help pay for the cost of regional and local administrations.
+Emperor Yongzheng (r.
+1723-35) subsequently legalized the collection of a silver meltage fee to help pay for local administrative costs.
 The sanctioned rates averaged about 12% nationwide (Zelin, 1984).
-Likewise in Japan, magistrates were initially allowed to collect a 3% surcharge on the rice tax to finance personnel and other expenses.
-During the 1720s, the shogun Yoshimune instituted reforms to incorporate these expenses into the official budget.
+Likewise in Japan, magistrates were initially allowed to collect a 3% surcharge on the regular rice tax